aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/project/project/_index.md

 ---
-title: Project
+title: Project.Project
 second_title: Aspose.Tasks for .NET API Reference
-description: Initializes a new instance of the Projectaspose.tasks/project class.
+description: Project constructor.
+Initializes a new instance of the Project class
 type: docs
 weight: 10
 url: /net/aspose.tasks/project/project/
 ---
 ## Project() {#constructor}

-Initializes a new instance of the [`Project`](../../project) class.
+Initializes a new instance of the [`Project`](../) class.

 ```csharp
 public Project()
 ```

-### Examples
+## Examples

 Shows how to create a project and save it into MPP format without passing of an MPP template file.